SparkliTwizzl/plurality-utilities/documentation/docs/user-guide/modules/text-shortcut-script-generation/running-output-scripts.md

 !!! important "Strongly not recommended"

-	It is strongly reecommended to use one of the other methods above, unless all of them dont work for you.
+	It is strongly reecommended to use one of the other methods above.

+	Only use this method if no other method works.

 !!! danger